Articles on Breast Cancer

 - Race: White women have a higher risk of developing breast cancer, but African-American women tend to have more tumors that are aggressive when they do develop breast cancer.

-- Exposure to previous chest radiation or use of diethylstilbestrol (DES) increases the risk of breast cancer.
+- Exposure to previous chest radiation or the use of diethylstilbestrol (DES) increases the risk of breast cancer.

 - Having no children or the first child after age 30 increases the risk of breast cancer.